-Council that the following Policies, which require no changes to content, be adopted:

-P353 Crossing Crossovers

-P354 Storm Water Drainage Requirements for Proposed Buildings b)(i) having reviewed the Council Policies in addition to, and outside the annual review cycle listed hereunder, recommends to the Council that the suggested modifications not be adopted as they are adequately covered by existing Policies and statutory planning documents and they are unable to be enforced as neither Policy is a planning policy made pursuant to Part 2, Division 2, Schedule of the Planning and Development (Local Planning Schemes) Regulations, 2015.
+- a) having reviewed the Council Policies listed hereunder, recommends to the Council that the following Policies, which require no changes to content, be adopted: - P353 Crossing Crossovers - P354 Storm Water Drainage Requirements for Proposed Buildings - P356 Electricity Substations - P357 Right of Way (RoW) Maintenance and Development - b)(i) having reviewed the Council Policies in addition to, and outside the annual review cycle listed hereunder, recommends to the Council that the suggested modifications not be adopted as they are adequately covered by existing Policies and statutory planning documents and they are unable to be enforced as neither Policy is a planning policy made pursuant to Part 2, Division 2, Schedule of the Planning and Development (Local Planning Schemes) Regulations, 2015. - P202 Energy Conservation - P692 Sustainability Policy - (ii) recommends to Council that the resident be provided with an explanation as to why the suggested modifications not be adopted and given an outline of when the relevant Policy will be reviewed again.